-DATA SOURCE(s): AVERAGE BASELINE 2018- 19 2019- 20 2020- 21 2021- 22 2022- 23 ESSA Federal Accountability and SDE School Report Card (2017-18) School Projected ≤.07 ≤.07 ≤.07 ≤.07 ≤.07 School Actual ESSA Federal Accountability and SDE School Report Card (2017-18) District Projected ≤.07 ≤.07 ≤.07 ≤.07 ≤.07 District Actual
+DATA SOURCE(s): AVERAGE BASELINE 2018- 19 2019- 20 2020- 21 2021- 22 2022- ESSA Federal Accountability and SDE School Report Card (2017-18) School Projected ≤.07 ≤.07 ≤.07 ≤.07 ≤.07 School Actual ESSA Federal Accountability and SDE School Report Card (2017-18) District Projected ≤.07 ≤.07 ≤.07 ≤.07 ≤.07 District Actual

 ACTION PLAN FOR education about Lev consequences EVALUATION ACTIVITY TIMELINE (Start and End Dates) ACTIVITY TIMELINE (Start and End Dates) ACTIVITY TIMELINE (Start and End Dates) Utilize programs to educate students and parents about offenses that can also result in criminal charges.
 Utilize a Behavior Interventionist, District Interventionists, and school counselors.
 1. Utilize programs such as Juvenile Justice Jeopardy to educate students and parents about offenses that can also result 1.
 Utilize programs such as Juvenile Justice Jeopardy to educate students and parents about offenses that can also result in in criminal charges. criminal charges.
 2. After school and school-based programs work in conjunction with law enforcement, mental health and guidance counselors to identify and assist students who are at risk.
 3. After school and school-based programs work in conjunction with law enforcement, mental health and guidance counselors to identify and assist students who are at risk.
 4. After school and school-based programs work in conjunction with law enforcement, mental health and guidance counselors to identify and assist students who are at risk.
-Increase awareness of community based resources that families can reach out to for guidance and support.
-Increase awareness of community based resources that families can reach out to for guidance and support.
+Increase awareness of community based resources that families can reach out to for guidance and support. • Increase awareness of community based resources that families can reach out to for guidance and support.
 5. Increase awareness of community based resources that families can reach out to for guidance and support.

-Performance Goal Area: □Student Achievement □Teacher/Administrate or Quality ⊠School Climate (Parent Involvement, Safe and Healthy Schools, etc.) ( required) Gifted and Talented Requires and Talented: Social and Em ademic Gifted and T Γalented: Artisti ic Gifted 1 Academic Goal and 1 Addi tional Goal ☐Gifted an d Talented: Other PERFORMANCE GOAL: 4 The school will demonstrate a caring environment as indicated by an increase in the percent of elementary students who describe their teacher as caring on the AdvancED Culture and Climate Survey.
+Performance Goal Area: □Student Achievement □Teacher/Administrate or Quality ⊠School Climate (Parent Involvement, Safe and Healthy Schools, etc.) ( required) □District Priority Gifted and Talented Requires and Talented: Social and Em 1 Academic Goal and 1 Addi otional Γalented: Artist ic □ Gifted PERFORMANCE GOAL: in the percent of elementary solution Climate Survey.
 INTERIM PERFORMANO CE GOAL: Meet annual ta rgets below.